-Binh House / Vo Trong Nhia Architects
+Binh House / VTN Architects

 -

-Site area321.6 m2
+Site Area: 321.6 m2

-From the architect.
+Text description provided by the architects.
 Under the rapid urbanization, cities in Vietnam have diverged far from their origins as low density tropical green space.
 Newly developed urban areas are losing their connection with nature.
-Binh house is one project in the "House for Trees" series, a prototypical housing design, providing green space within high density neighborhood.
+Binh house by Vo Trong Nghia Architects (VTN Architects) is one project in the "House for Trees" series, a prototypical housing design, providing green space within high density neighbourhood.

 The Inhabitants is a family of three generations.
 Therefore, the challenge is to create spaces which allow its residents interact and communicate despite their differences.